 In this case, the investor’s leverage ratio is 10x .
 In other words, the investor opens a position 10 times the size of his own capital.

-What is Leverage Risk?
+What is the Risk of Leverage?
 Is Leveraged Trading Reliable?

-Leverage risk means that the potential loss in leveraged transactions increases.
-Leverage risk; It may be affected by many factors such as excessive leverage, market movements being different than expected, and instantaneous price fluctuations.
-Therefore, when making leveraged transactions, investors should take precautions such as stop-loss orders and carefully determine their leverage levels to manage risks.
-Additionally, using high leverage without sufficient knowledge and experience should be avoided.
+Leverage risk refers to the increased potential loss in leveraged transactions.
+It can be influenced by various factors, such as excessive leverage, market movements, and unexpected price fluctuations.
+Because of this, investors should take precautions when making leveraged transactions, such as setting stop-loss orders and carefully selecting their leverage levels to manage risk.
+Additionally, using high leverage without enough knowledge or experience should be avoided.

 What are the Advantages of Leveraged Trading in Crypto?

-Leveraged trading in crypto can offer investors a number of advantages, as you can see below:
+Leveraged trading in crypto can offer investors a number of advantages, which are listed below:

 - Opportunity to Open Larger Positions: Leveraged transactions enable investors to open larger positions above their own capital.
 This increases potential profits.